What do you mean by Single Sign On (SSO)?

 - Single sign-off, reverse action of SSO that single action of signing out terminates access of multiple applications.

 SAML (Security Assertion Mark-up Language)

 - SAML is an XML standard that allows secure web domains to exchange user authentication and authorization data.

-- SSO authentication process only applicable to web based application
+- SSO authentication process only applies to the web-based application

 - For windows, usable passwords and synchronize those passwords with your internal user database using the Provisioning API